mraypold/timezone-finder/Readme.md

 This microservice uses an in-memory database generated from a shapefile of all timezones that is downloaded from [here](http://efele.net/maps/tz/world/).

 Running `make` will download the zipfile, extract the shapefile containing timezones and install all required node modules.
-Do not use `npm install` as will not include the necessary shapefile.
+Do not use `npm install` as this will not include the necessary shapefile.

 ### Running

 To run in development mode use `npm start`

 This application makes use of the cluster module, so an express instance will be started for each CPU core on the machine.

+You may find it convenient to disable clustering when debugging.

 ### Deployment